weaversa/cryptol-course/labs/Transposition/Transposition.md

-`partition'` that does the same as `partition`, and try to convince yourself (via `:prove` and/or `:check` commands using `partition'_rearranges`) that your definition of `partition'` is correct and equivalent to `partition` for various sequence sizes and types.
+`partition'` that does the same as `partition`, and try to convince yourself (via `:prove` and/or `:check` commands using `partition'_rearranges`) that your definition of `partition'` is correct for various sequence sizes and types.

 ```cryptol
 partition': {n, a} (a -> Bit) -> [n]a -> [n]a